Great Books of the Western World: Volumes

 Originally published in 54 volumes, The Great Books of the Western World covers categories including fiction, history, poetry, natural science, mathematics, philosophy, drama, politics, religion, economics, and ethics.
 Hutchins wrote the first volume, titled The Great Conversation, as an introduction and discourse on liberal education.
 Adler sponsored the next two volumes, "The Great Ideas: A Syntopicon", as a way of emphasizing the unity of the set and, by extension, of Western thought in general.
 A team of indexers spent months compiling references to such topics as "Man's freedom in relation to the will of God" and "The denial of void or vacuum in favor of a plenum".
 They grouped the topics into 102 chapters, for which Adler wrote the 102 introductions.
 Four colors identify each volume by subject area—Imaginative Literature, Mathematics and the Natural Sciences, History and Social Science, and Philosophy and Theology.

-The following list of Volumes 1 - 54 is for the first edition (1952).
+The following list of Volumes 1–54 is for the first edition (1952).
 The second edition (1990) omitted "The Great Conversation" by the first editor-in-chief, Robert Maynard Hutchins.
 Because of this, a number of the volumes of the second edition are numbered one less than they are in the first (e.g., Homer is Volume 4 of the first edition but Volume 3 in the second, and so on).
-This is of interest because Volumes 3 - 54 are numbered in historical order of the first included author's lifetime, which may lead to some confusion for novice readers when, for example, a 17th century writer (Kepler) is included in the same volume as Ptolemy (2d century AD).
+This is of interest because Volumes 3 - 54 are numbered in historical order of the first included author's lifetime, which may lead to some confusion for novice readers when, for example, a 17th-century writer (Kepler) is included in the same volume as Ptolemy (2d century AD).

-With one exception, Volumes 3 - 54 are labelled with all of the included authors listed on the spine.
-Volumes 40 and 55 - 60 (second edition) are labelled by subject matter (eg. volume 57 is called "20th Century Social Sciences I").

-The inside covers of volumes 3-60 display useful parallel timelines of all the authors lifespans entitled "Chronology of the Great Authors.
+With one exception, Volumes 3–54 are labelled with all of the included authors listed on the spine.
+Volumes 40 and 55–60 (second edition) are labelled by subject matter (e.g. volume 57 is called "20th Century Social Sciences I").
+The inside covers of volumes 3–60 display useful parallel timelines of all the authors lifespans entitled "Chronology of the Great Authors.
 The timeline is divided into three eras: Ancient Greece and Rome; The Middle Ages Through the Eighteenth Century; The Nineteenth and Twentieth Centuries.